-Vintage lamé was made with true metallic threads of gold, silver or copper that could tarnish with age.
-Today's lamé fabrics can be a woven or knit textile with a combination of metallic coated fibers and polyester or nylon yarns.
-The use of these mainly synthetic fibers makes the fabric much more lightweight, easier to handle during construction of a garment and easier to care for.
+Vintage lamé was made with true metallic threads of gold, silver, or copper that could tarnish with age.
+Today's lamé fabrics can be a woven or knit textile with a combination of metallic-coated fibers of polyester or nylon yarns.
+The use of these mainly synthetic fibers makes the fabric much more lightweight, easier to handle during the construction of a garment, and easier care.

 The same care instructions recommended for lamé should be followed with all fashion fabrics that have metallic threads woven into or embroidered onto fabrics.
 This will keep the finish of the threads pristine and prevent excessive breakage.

 How to Care for Lamé Clothes and Accessories

 Some clothes that have metallic threads running through the fabric are machine washable.
 It is important to always check the care labels and follow those recommendations.

 However, most lamé clothes are labeled as dry clean only.
 Even if the outer fabric is washable, lamé is often lined to give the garment structure and shape.
 Many of those linings and interfacings are not machine washable and must be dry cleaned.
 If the label states "Dry Clean Only", you should follow the instructions.
 Look for a cleaner that has worked with lamé because some dry cleaning chemicals can ruin the finish.